-Changes to Structure/Layout
+Changes to structure/layout

-- 8.62 Many small variations to layout will have no adverse impact on the licensing objectives.
-However, changes to layout should be referred to the full variation process if they could potentially have an adverse impact on the promotion of the licensing objectives, for example by: - increasing the capacity for drinking on the premises; - affecting access between the public part of the premises and the rest of the premises or the street or public way, for instance, block emergency exits or routes to emergency exits; or - impeding the effective operation of a noise reduction measure such as an acoustic lobby.
+- 8.62 Many small variations to layout will have no adverse impact on the licensing objectives. - 58 | Revised Guidance issued under section 182 of the Licensing Act 2003

+However, changes to layout should be referred to the full variation process if they could potentially have an adverse impact on the promotion of the licensing objectives, for example by:
-Licensable Activities

-- 8.63 Licensing authorities will also need to consider the combined effect of a series of applications for successive small layout changes (for example, as part of a rolling refurbishment of premises) which in themselves may not be significant, but which cumulatively may impact adversely on the licensing objectives.
+- increasing the capacity for drinking on the premises; - affecting access between the public part of the premises and the rest of the premises or the street or public way, for instance, block emergency exits or routes to emergency exits; or - impeding the effective operation of a noise reduction measure such as an acoustic lobby. - 8.63 Licensing authorities will also need to consider the combined effect of a series of applications for successive small layout changes (for example, as part of a rolling refurbishment of premises) which in themselves may not be significant, but which cumulatively may impact adversely on the licensing objectives.
 This emphasises the importance of having an up-to-date copy of the premises plan available. - 8.64 An application to remove a licensable activity should normally be approved as a minor variation.
-Variations to add the sale by retail or supply of alcohol to a licence are excluded from the minor variations process and must be treated as full variations in all cases.

-8.65 For other licensable activities, licensing authorities will need to consider each application on a case by case basis and in light of any licence conditions put forward by the applicant.
+Variations to add the sale by retail or supply of alcohol to a licence are excluded from the minor variations process and must be treated as full variations in all cases. - 8.65 For other licensable activities, licensing authorities will need to consider each application on a case by case basis and in light of any licence conditions put forward by the applicant.

-Licensing Hours
+Licensing hours